PrincetonUniversity/gpu_programming_intro/05_multithreaded_numpy/README.md

 | 16                         |  0.65    |   6.5     |   40%               |
 | 32                         |  0.71    |   5.9     |   18%               |

+Given the data above, which value of cpus-per-task should be used?
+Clearly using all 32 cores is not optimal.
+The parallel efficiency is not very good when 16 cores are used.
+Maybe the best choice is 8.
+The parallel efficiency is the serial execution time divided by the product of the execution time and number of cores (i.e., for 2 cores pe = 4.2 / (2.2 * 2) = 0.95).

 We see that by dividing the computation across several threads, which run on the CPU-cores, the execution time is dramatically reduced.
 The same can be done with GPUs which have 1000's of cores.